linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 - **Priority:** Highest.
 - **Assigned:** Aaron Muir Hamilton, Raph Levien.
 - **Description:** We need to extend Winit to be compatible with Android IME interfaces.
-An Android application without IME is a non-starter.
+An Android application without support for virtual keyboard and other input methods is a non-starter.
 Our design choices here will have influence on accessibility as well.

 ### Gesture recognition